Resource Management Act 1991

 You could also call this:

-“Rules for giving your water permit to someone else or using it in a different place”
+“Rules for passing on your water permit to someone else”

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.